-Although the current structure is in need of renovation, planning permission has already been granted and confirmed for a two bedroom house with a beautiful and unique floating design and private swimming pool underneath.
+Although the current structure is in need of renovation, planning permission has already been granted and confirmed for a two bedroom house with a timeless, classic design, roof terrace and private swimming pool underneath.
 A construction team are even in place, ready to start work as soon as the ink is dry on the contract.

-For the cost of the purchase and a sum so low you’ll hardly believe it, you could – within the span of a year – be sitting by the side of your sea-view swimming pool in a beautiful, newly-built home that will be the envy of every last visitor.
+For the cost of the purchase and a very affordable construction investment, you could – within the span of a year – be sitting by the side of your sea-view swimming pool in a beautiful, newly-built home that will be the envy of every last visitor.

 The current Villa Vaccaro is a rather run-down old holiday house, with beautiful sea views somewhat lost behind some unkempt trees.
 You can see it in the photos and video above.
 Keep in mind that what you will be buying, however, is something completely different.

-The well-known local architect Nicola Crisanti has designed a beautiful, modern and striking new house that will stand on the site of the current property, but interact with the landscape in a manner which is simultaneously eye-catching and in complete harmony.
+The current owner, working with a well-known local architect, has designed a beautiful, modern and elegant new house, with a 110m2 footprint.
+This will stand on the site of the current property, but fully revitalise the plot.

-The construction, in reinforced concrete, will have foundations on the upper part of the hillside that slopes down towards the Tyrrhenian Sea below.
-However, almost eighty per cent of the house will seem to hang in mid air, projecting like a diving board over the swimming pool terrace and hill below.
-The floating end will emerge above the adjusted treeline, giving a complete panorama of the olive groves and winding country roads that criss-cross the six gently-sloping kilometres to the coast.
+The construction will take advantage of the slope of the surrounding hillside to give fabulous views of the Tyrrhenian Sea below.
+The roof terrace will rise above the treeline, giving a complete panorama of the olive groves and winding country roads that criss-cross the six gently-sloping kilometres to the coast.

 The Villa stands in around a quarter-acre of garden and pasture.
 The first thing you will notice is a number of charming olive trees, which are mature and whose fruit is already producing a good crop of oil.
 If you’d like to create a little cottage industry you could certainly keep yourself supplied with fresh, unspoilt oil all year round, with more than enough left to provide Christmas presents for all your friends and family!